 Automobile Insurance Policy Coverage

 Having auto insurance can help you cover damages following an auto accident.
 These damages are often significant.
-In 2012, an estimated 2.3 million people were injured in auto collisions.
-Another 33,561 people were killed in them.
-It's estimated that auto collisions cost the country $871 billion each year in economic loss and societal harm.
+In 2020, an estimated 3.9 million people were injured in auto collisions.
+Another 38,680 people were killed in them.
+It's estimated that auto collisions cost the country nearly a trillion dollars each year in economic loss and societal harm.
 Auto insurance can help drivers pay for damage to others and their property as well as damage to the insured.
+So, what kind of coverage is right for you?

 Minimum Insurance Requirements

-So what kind of coverage is right for you?
-Before getting to that, you should be aware that virtually every state requires its residents to maintain a minimum amount of car insurance coverage.
-These requirements are the minimum amount of liability coverage you need in order to legally drive.
+Before getting to that, you should be aware that virtually every state requires its drivers to have a minimum amount of car insurance coverage.
+These insurance requirements are the minimum amount of liability coverage drivers need in order to legally drive.
 There are, however, some benefits to purchasing more coverage than is legally required.

 How much coverage you should purchase beyond the minimum is your decision.
 Most authorities recommend that a driver have an auto insurance policy covering more than the legal minimum.
 Purchasing a more extensive policy will cost more, and for many people that can be a significant expense.
 However, many insurance companies provide discounts, e.g. discounts for students with high grades, drivers with clean driving records, drivers who don't drive much, etc. If the time comes when you need your auto insurance, you may be glad to have a plan that covers more than the legal minimum.

-Here’s an example.
+Here's an example.
 Suppose Al, who is a New York driver, is texting while driving and collides into a car containing Bert and Caroline.
-Both Bert and Caroline suffer serious injuries, and Bert’s car is damages.
-Al is liable for their damages, but fortunately he has car insurance that meets New York’s minimum coverage requirements.
-His policy will cover Bert’s injuries up to $25,000 and Caroline’s injuries up to $25,000.
+Both Bert and Caroline suffer serious injuries, and Bert's car is damaged.
+Al is liable for their damages, but fortunately, he has car insurance that meets New York's minimum coverage requirements.
+His policy will cover Bert's injuries up to $25,000 and Caroline's injuries up to $25,000.
 It will cover all personal injuries arising from that accident up to $50,000.
-Finally, Al’s policy will cover damage to Bert’s car and other property up to $25,000 for that accident.
+Finally, Al's policy will cover damage to Bert's car and other property up to $10,000 for that accident.